Amalkrishnagit/samsung-riscv/README.md

 ### Connections:

-- Output Pin of PIR connected to PD2 Of VSDSquadron Mini Board.
+- Output Pin of IR connected to PD2 Of VSDSquadron Mini Board.
-- VCC Of PIR connected to 5V Of VSDSquadron Mini Board.
+- VCC Of IR connected to 5V Of VSDSquadron Mini Board.
-- GND Pin of PIR connected to GND Of VSDSquadron Mini Board.
+- GND Pin of IR connected to GND Of VSDSquadron Mini Board.
 - LED Anode Pin connected to PD4 Of VSDSquadron Mini Board.
 - LED Cathode connected to GND Of VSDSquadron Mini Board.
 - Buzzer connected to PD3 of VSD Squadron mini Board.